annabook21/NetArmyKn1f3/docs/DESIGN.md

 -   **`MainWindowController.java`**: The primary controller for the main application window.
 It manages the tab pane and orchestrates the initialization of the other controllers.
 -   **`NetworkScannerController.java`**: Governs the "Network Scanner" tab.
 It captures user input for scan configurations (CIDR/IP range, scan type), initiates scans via the `NetworkScannerService`, and populates the results table and visualization with the returned `NetworkHost` data.
 It also handles the bidirectional communication between the results table and the D3.js map.
 -   **`NetworkProbeController.java`**: Manages the "Network Probe" tab.
-It takes a target hostname/IP, executes a traceroute via the `SystemToolsManager`, and passes the resulting hop data to the `NetworkVisualizationService` to render the network path.
+It takes a target hostname/IP, allows the user to select between `traceroute` and `mtr` for path analysis, executes the chosen tool via the `SystemToolsManager`, and passes the results to the visualization service.
 -   **`SystemInformationController.java`**: (Implicitly from `SystemInformation.fxml`) Backs the "System Information" tab.
 It queries the `SystemToolsManager` to get local network interface and OS details and displays them in the UI.
--   **`SettingsDialogController.java`**: Handles the settings dialog, allowing users to configure application-level settings, such as paths to external tools (`nmap`, `traceroute`).
+-   **`SettingsDialogController.java`**: Handles the settings dialog, allowing users to configure application-level settings, such as paths to external tools (`nmap`, `traceroute`, `mtr`, `hping3`).
 It interacts with the `SettingsService` to persist these settings.
+-   **`PacketCrafterController.java`**: The controller for the new "Packet Crafter" tab.
+It will be responsible for building and executing `hping3` commands based on user input. *(This controller is currently a placeholder for future development.)*

 #### 4.2.
 Services (`src/main/java/.../services`)

 -   **`SystemToolsManager.java`**: A critical service acting as an abstraction layer over command-line executables.
-It provides a unified API to run external processes like `nmap` and `traceroute`, capturing their `stdout` and `stderr` streams, managing timeouts, and returning the results as a `QueryResult` object.
+It provides a unified API to run external processes like `nmap`, `traceroute`, `mtr`, and `hping3`, capturing their `stdout` and `stderr` streams, managing timeouts, and returning the results as a `QueryResult` object.
 This isolates the rest of the application from the complexities of process management.
 -   **`NetworkScannerService.java`**: Orchestrates the entire network scanning process.
 It receives a `ScanConfiguration` from the controller, constructs the appropriate `nmap` command-line arguments, executes the command via `SystemToolsManager`, and then parses the resulting XML output into a list of `NetworkHost` model objects.
 -   **`NetworkVisualizationService.java`**: The bridge between the Java backend and the D3.js frontend.
 It loads the HTML/JS/CSS for the visualizations into a `JavaFX WebView`.
 Its primary role is to serialize Java model objects (like `List<NetworkHost>`) into a JSON string and pass this data to the JavaScript environment to be rendered by D3.js.
 -   **`SettingsService.java`**: Manages the loading and saving of application settings.
 It handles the `settings.properties` file, providing a simple key-value store for persisting configuration data across application sessions.